jhpyle/docassemble/_docs/interviews.md

   an effect on whole interview.
 * [Question Blocks] - Explains the basics of the [`question`] block, which presents a screen to the user (which usually asks a question but does not need to).
-* [Setting Variables] - Explains how to use collect information from users using `question` blocks.
+* [Setting Variables] - Explains how to collect information from users using `question` blocks.
 * [Question Modifiers] - Explains ways you can enhance questions with special features, for example by adding help text or icons.
+* [Code] - Explains `code` blocks, which are like `question`s except that instead of presenting something to the user, they run [Python] code that defines variables or does other things that computer code can do.
+* [Interview Logic] - Explains [`mandatory`] and [`initial`] blocks and how **docassemble** processes your interview [YAML] to produce an interview.
+* [Markup] - Explains how to change the formatting of text in **docassemble**.
 * [Templates] - Explains `template` blocks, which allow you to assign text to a variable and then include it by reference in a question or document.
-* [Code] - Explains `code` blocks, which are like `question`s except that instead of presenting something to the user, they run [Python] code that defines variables or does other things that computer code can do.
-* [Interview Logic] - Explains [`mandatory`] and [`initial`] blocks and how **docassemble** processes your interview.
+* [Documents] - Explains how to assemble documents in PDF and RTF format based on the user's answers to the interview questions.
 * [Objects] - Explains the use of Python objects to simplify the way information is organized.
-* [Markup] - Explains how to change the formatting of text in **docassemble**.
+* [Groups] - Explains how to gather information into special variables that contain zero or more items representing a group of some sort.
 * [Functions] - Explains how to use special [Python] functions to simplify and generalize the way questions are asked.
-* [Documents] - Explains how to offer your users documents in PDF and RTF format based on the user's answers to the interview questions.
-* [Roles] - Explains **docassemble**'s features for multi-user interviews.
+* [Legal Applications] - Explains some special objects types that are useful for interviews created by legal practitioners.
+* [Special Variables] - Describes variables that have special properties
 * [Reserved Names] - Lists the variable names you aren't allowed to use because they would conflict with the functionality of **docassemble** and [Python].
-* [Special Variables] - Describes variables that have special properties
-* [Errors] - Explains some common error messages and how to avoid them.

 # <a name="invocation"></a>How you run a **docassemble** interview

-Users start an interview by going to its URL, which is the `/interview` path on your server with the `i` URL parameter set to the name of the interview.
+Users start an interview by going to its URL, which is the `/interview` path on your site with the `i` URL parameter set to the name of the interview.

-For example, the [demo interview], which is hosted on the server `demo.docassemble.org`, can be accessed with this URL.
+For example, the [demo interview], which is hosted on the site `demo.docassemble.org`, can be accessed with this URL.

 [{{ site.demourl }}/interview?i=docassemble.demo:data/questions/questions.yml]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/questions.yml){:target="_blank"}